 Yes, free car parking is available to visitors to the chapel.
 Spaces are available on a first-come-first-served basis.

 Yes, there are public transport options available.
-Lothian Buses operate a service (No.37) from Edinburgh to Roslin.
+Lothian Buses operates a service (No.37) from Edinburgh to Roslin.
 The journey takes approximately an hour.

-Yes, there is a coffee shop at Rosslyn Chapel where you can enjoy a range of hot and cold drinks, homemade soups, sandwiches, and baked goods.
+Yes, there is a coffee shop at Rosslyn Chapel where you can enjoy hot and cold drinks, homemade soups, sandwiches, and baked goods.

 Yes, Rosslyn Chapel is fully accessible to people with disabilities.
 They offer wheelchairs for loan and have accessible toilets on-site.